-In another school MVP scenarios are delivered by staff using the medium of drama where the children act out the scenarios.
+In another school MVP scenarios are delivered by staff as part of the drama curriculum.
 Although not compulsory, some schools have found the involvement of partners from wider communities beneficial.
 The VRN team can assist in developing this partnership approach if required.